Porsche: Developments

-The design office gave sequential numbers to every project (See Porsche type numbers), but the designated 901 nomenclature contravened Peugeot's trademarks on all 'x0x' names, so it was adjusted to 911.
-Racing models adhered to the "correct" numbering sequence: 904, 906, 908.
-The 911 has become Porsche's most well-known model – successful on the race-track, in rallies, and in terms of road car sales.
+The design office gave sequential numbers to every project, but the designated 901 nomenclature contravened Peugeot's trademarks on all "x0x" names, so it was adjusted to 911.
+Racing models adhered to the "correct" numbering sequence of 904, 906, and 908.
+The 911 has become Porsche's most well-known model, being successful on the race-track, in rallies, and in terms of road car sales.
 It remains in production; however, after several generations of revision, current-model 911s share only the basic mechanical configuration of a rear-engined, six-cylinder coupé, and basic styling cues with the original car.
 A cost-reduced model with the same body, but with a 356-derived four-cylinder engine, was sold as the 912.

-In 1972, the company's legal form was changed from Kommanditgesellschaft (KG), or limited partnership, to Aktiengesellschaft (AG), or public limited company, because Ferry Porsche came to believe the scale of the company outgrew a "family operation", after learning about Soichiro Honda's "no family members in the company" policy at Honda.
+In 1972, the company's legal form was changed from Kommanditgesellschaft (KG), or limited partnership, to Aktiengesellschaft (AG), or public limited company, when Ferry Porsche came to believe the scale of the company outgrew a "family operation", after learning about Soichiro Honda's "no family members in the company" policy at Honda.
 This led to the establishment of an executive board with members from outside the Porsche family, and a supervisory board consisting largely of family members.
 With this change, most family members in the operation of the company, including F. A. Porsche and Ferdinand Piëch departed from the company.

 F. A. Porsche founded his own design company, Porsche Design, which is renowned for exclusive sunglasses, watches, furniture, and many other luxury articles.
 Louise's son and Ferry's nephew Ferdinand Piëch, who was responsible for mechanical development of Porsche's production and racing cars (including the very successful 911, 908 and 917 models), formed his own engineering bureau, and developed a five-cylinder-inline diesel engine for Mercedes-Benz.
 A short time later, he moved to Audi (used to be a division, then a subsidiary, of Volkswagen), and pursued his career through the entire company, ultimately becoming the chairman of Volkswagen Group.